ZacCranko/training-cookbook/docs/training_cookbook.md

 ```python
 {{ tagged_block('training_cookbook.py', 'get-adam-state') }}
 ```
-When we apply this function using `jax.tree.map`, we map over each parameter produced in `train_state.params`, creating another nested dictionary that mirrors the (prefix) structure of `train_state.params`, but where each parameter has been replaced with a leaf of its respective Adam state.
+When we use `jax.tree.map`, it iterates over the items in `train_state.params`.
+For each parameter, it creates a corresponding Adam state, resulting in a new nested dictionary that mirrors the structure of `train_state.params`.
+Each leaf in this new structure contains the optimizer state for the corresponding parameter.

-[^2]: This is accomplished by using the `zeros_like` constructor, but we could have specified the sharding manually using the `devices` argument of many of the `jax.numpy` functions.

 ## The Train Step (Functional Transformations)
 ```python